AdamMashaka/SIM_Alert/readme.md

    - Evaluated the model on the test set and printed the accuracy, precision, recall, and AUC.
    - Generated a classification report and confusion matrix using `classification_report` and `confusion_matrix` from `sklearn.metrics`.

-This updated README file provides comprehensive information about the project and detailed steps for improving the accuracy of the fingerprint recognition model, including the addition of more classification metrics.